vmonge/UGYM/README.md

 # UGYM_Mobile_App

-This is a projected created by students from Universidad Fidelitas
+This is a project created by students from Universidad Fidelitas

 Consists in creating a mobile and web app for a gym and its customers.